wheatstalk/cdk-sns-log-group-subscription/README.md

-# SNS Topic Log Group Subscription
+# SNS Log Group Subscription

-This AWS CDK construct library provides a `LogGroupSubscription`, which subscribes a CloudWatch LogGroup to an SNS topic.
+This AWS CDK construct library provides `LogGroupSubscription`, which subscribes a CloudWatch LogGroup to an SNS topic.
 Uses for this construct might include: